mrjavaguy/ericholton.me/input/posts/retail-planning-part-3.md

   - retail
   - planning
 ---
-# Code Avaialble
+# Code Available
-The source for this project is availible now on [GitHub](https://github.com/mrjavaguy/retailplanner)
+The source for this project is available now on [GitHub](https://github.com/mrjavaguy/retailplanner)

 ## Testing Unit
 We are going to use TDD/BDD for testing this project as we are building it.
 Here are some of the basic tests for the `PlanVariable` class.
 As you can see from the unit test class below, I have decided to use [xUnit](https://xunit.github.io/).